udude17/MCW-ECR/Whiteboard design session/WDS student guide - Enterprise-ready cloud.md

 Trey Research has deployed Office 365 and it is configured with federated access to their ADFS servers.
 Trey's EA has been created within the same organization.

 Providing the ability to delegate permissions to different administrators at the business unit and subunit level is critical.
 However, for an organization the size of Trey Research, it is not possible for the Cloud Governance team to manage all user permissions centrally.
 Instead, for each new project, an administrator in the business unit should be able to manage access for his or her team.
 The business unit administrator must not be able to override or circumnavigate governance rules defined by the Cloud Governance team.
-Team members must be provide the access they need, to the resources they need, but no more.
+Team members must be provided the access they need, to the resources they need, but no more.
 To maintain consistency and to enable Cloud Governance team audit, Azure access should be controlled using built-in roles only, not custom roles.

 The Trey e-commerce team make significant use of contingent staff.
-At present, these staff are granted identities in the existing Trey directory, and are required to work on-site to gain access to Trey development and test environments.
+At present, these staff are granted identities in the existing Trey directory and are required to work on-site to gain access to Trey development and test environments.
 Trey would like to streamline this process and enable remote working.

 *Deployment Acceleration*